 For the purpose of all Study Abroad and International Experience programs at WSU, no program participant (e.g., faculty, staff, or student) is authorized to drive a private vehicle for the purpose of transporting program participants to, from, or during activities identified as part of the program.

-Drinking of alcoholic beverages by any participant in a Study Abroad Program during “working hours” (i.e., those hours designated by the Program Director as time to be spent on WSU sponsored activities within the designated program plan of activities) is strictly prohibited.
+Drinking of alcoholic beverages by any participant in a Study Abroad Program during “working hours” (i.e., those hours designated by the Program Director as a time to be spent on WSU sponsored activities within the designated program plan of activities) is strictly prohibited.
 I understand that if I am of legal age in the country that after “working hours” I may choose to drink alcohol (unless prohibited by local laws or the nature of certain designated Study Abroad trips).
 However, I understand that I am solely responsible for that choice.
 Please understand most cultures disapprove of “getting drunk.”
 The consumption of alcohol can put you and/or the group at risk; increase the risk of sexual assault and other problems, and personal and group safety is of the highest priority.

-Narcotics, illegal drugs, or other controlled substances are strictly prohibited from being in the possession of, or used by, any person participating in the Study Abroad Program and possession or use may be grounds for dismissal from the program resulting in an early return home, at the participant's own and sole expense.
+Narcotics, illegal drugs, or other controlled substances are strictly prohibited from being in possession of or used by, any person participating in the Study Abroad Program and possession or use may be grounds for dismissal from the program resulting in an early return home, at the participant's own and sole expense.

-No person engaged in Study Abroad or International Experience activities may have in their possession or use any kind of firearm for any purpose while participating in the program.
+No person engaged in Study Abroad or International Experience activities may have in their possession or use any firearm for any purpose while participating in the program.

 Each participant in a study abroad or international experience program is expected to comply with all applicable WSU codes during the program, and to obey all applicable provisions of the laws of the state and nation in which the Program activities take place.